French name: Changes of names

 A French woman retains her birth name when she marries.
 In some cases, a woman may take her husband's name as a "usage name".
-This is not a legal obligation (it is a contra legem custom, as French law since the Revolution requiring that no one may be called by any other name than that written on their birth certificate), and not all women decide to do so.
+This is not a legal obligation (it is a contra legem custom, as French law since the Revolution has required that no one may be called by any other name than that written on their birth certificate), and not all women decide to do so.
 However, if they do, they may retain the use of this name, depending on circumstances, even after a divorce.
 In some cases, the wife, or both spouses, choose to adopt a double-barreled, hyphenated surname made from joining the surnames of both partners.
 Thus, both partners' surnames coexist with whatever usage name they choose.

 This distinction is important because many official documents use the person's birth or legal surname, rather than their usage name.

 People may also choose to use other names in daily usage, as long as they are not impersonating others and as long as their usage name is socially accepted.
 One example of this is the custom of actors or singers to use a stage name.
 However, identity documents and other official documents will bear only the "real name" of the person.